 The industrial harkens back to a time when any piercings beyond the lobe were a study in edginess.
-Sometimes referred to as a “scaffold,” this placement is defined by a bar which connects two separate piercings: the helix and the anti-helix.
+Sometimes referred to as a “scaffold,” this placement is defined by a bar which connects two separate piercings: the helix and the forward helix.
 The word badass comes to mind.

 Whether adorned with a diminutive stud or a well-fitting hoop, the nose piercing is a mainstay.
-It may go in and out of the of-the-moment ether, but at this point, it’s something of a classic.
+It may go in and out of the of-the-moment, but at this point, it’s something of a classic.
 And should you want to double-down?
 Pair with a septum piercing.